-Fees schedule for SSB involvement in process for granting consent to assess
+Fees for SSB involvement in process for granting consent to assess

-NZQA National Qualifications Services (NQS) may choose to charge reasonable fees for their involvement in granting consent to assess.
-Contact NQS for further information.
+The SSB may choose to charge reasonable fees for their involvement in granting consent to assess.
+Contact the SSB for further information.

 Additional fees can be charged by NZQA, and the Committee for University Academic Programmes (CUAP) for involvement in granting consent to assess.
 Contact the relevant quality assurance body (QAB) for information.